Guru-RF/SmartFOX2M/README.md

 ### Battery thresholds

-Hardware is fixed: VSYS sensed on **GPIO28 (ADC2)** through a **100 kΩ / 100 kΩ** resistive divider (2:1 ratio).
+Hardware is fixed: VSYS sensed on **ADC** through a **100 kΩ / 100 kΩ** resistive divider (2:1 ratio).
 Setting either threshold to 0 disables that check — set both to 0 on the bench with no battery.

 Standard 1S LiPo thresholds: